What Level of Hearing Loss Requires a Hearing Aid?

 Impact on Communication

-Discussing the hearing loss severity of hearing aids helps in understanding which type of hearing aid might be necessary for different levels of hearing loss.
+Discussing the severity of hearing loss, including conditions like low-frequency hearing loss, helps in understanding which type of hearing aid might be necessary for different types of hearing loss.
 Each level impacts communication differently, and recognizing these differences is crucial for determining the appropriate support and technology needed to improve hearing and quality of life.

 When to Consider Using a Hearing Aid